Tor381/Encrypt-And-Decrypt/README.md

 Installation:
 1. Install python
-2. Run this in the command line: pip install cryptography And you are all set!
+2. Run this in the command line: "pip install cryptography" You are all set!

 How to use:
 1. Open encrypt.py